-The potential for cumulative impacts is evaluated assuming incorporation of the Authority's relevant IAMF (Chapter 2 and Appendix 2-E, Project Impact Avoidance and Minimization Features), and with application of mitigation measures identified for the project alternatives in the individual resource analyses in Chapter 3 (i.e., Sections 3.2 through 3.17).
+The potential for cumulative impacts is evaluated assuming incorporation of the Authority's relevant impact avoidance and minimization features (IAMF) (Chapter 2 and Appendix 2-E, Project Impact Avoidance and Minimization Features), and with application of mitigation measures identified for the project alternatives in the individual resource analyses in Chapter 3 (i.e., Sections 3.2 through 3.17).
 In addition to including IAMFs and mitigation measures, the project alternatives' design and footprints have been refined during the environmental planning process to avoid or minimize impacts while meeting the project purpose and objectives.
 Where appropriate, additional feasible mitigation measures are proposed to reduce the contribution of the project alternatives to specific cumulative impacts.